-Working with introjects is an incredibly difficult but absolutely important part of your healing.
+Working with introjects in a dissociative system is an incredibly difficult but absolutely important part of your healing.
 It might feel a bit triggery to learn about these insiders in your system because of what they are attached to, but it’s massively important to address them, especially if you’d like to achieve system harmony, internal cohesion and an overall sense of healing and well-being.

-Laura has written a very good explanation about perpetrator or abuser introjects, and hold tight to your seat while you read — it’s good stuff, and very well said.
+Our Email Consultant / Forum Manager, Laura, has written a very good explanation about perpetrator or abuser introjects.
+Hold tight to your seat while you read — it’s good stuff, and very well said.
 Do your best to read through the whole article.

 I’ll be honest, you might feel some stirrings from within your system, so be prepared for that, and expect it.
 Even if you have already done a lot of work with your internal system introjects, they may want to have a closer look at what’s being said here in this article.